 Pseudomyxoma Peritonei (PMP)

-Pseudomyxoma peritonei (PMP) is a rare tumour that causes a build-up of mucin in the abdomen or pelvis.
+Pseudomyxoma peritonei (PMP) is a rare tumoura tissue mass that forms from groups of unhealthy cells that causes a build-up of mucin in the abdomen or pelvis.
 It is often found in the appendix, and is associated with conditions such as mucinous adenocarcinomas.
 However, PMP can also develop in other organs, such as the large bowel or the ovary.
 While this type of cancer develops very slowly, it can put pressure onto nearby organs which may cause problems.
 PMP can have a good prognosis when caught early.

 Colonic-type Adenocarcinoma

 Colonic-type adenocarcinomas are rare types of appendix cancer that are often found in the base of the appendix.
-They behave similarly to colorectalTo do with the colon (big bowel) and rectum (the back passage; bum) an operation where the colon (bowel) is cut and joined to an opening (stoma) made in the stomach wall so that stools/waste products (poo) can move through the stoma into a bag on the outside of the body. adenocarcinomas, which is the most common type of bowel cancer.
+They behave similarly to colorectalrelating to the colon or rectum in the large bowel/intestine adenocarcinomas, which is the most common type of bowel cancer.
 Unlike other types of appendix cancer, colonic-type adenocarcinoma is slightly more common in men.
 While this type of cancer can be aggressive, it can have a good prognosis when caught early.

 Signet Ring Cell Adenocarcinoma